LogoLogo

 SPARK MAX has two limit switch inputs that, when triggered, can independently prevent motion in both the forward and reverse directions.
 By default, when the pin for the corresponding direction is grounded, SPARK MAX will override any input commands for that direction and force the output into the neutral state.
 Input commands for the opposite direction will still be processed unless the corresponding limit signal is also triggered.

-The default polarity is compatible with Normally Open (NO) style limit switches, who's contacts are shorted together when the switch is pressed.
+The default polarity is compatible with Normally Open (NO) style limit switches, whose contacts are shorted together when the switch is pressed.
 The Limit Switch Inputs can be configured for the opposite polarity using the USB or CAN interfaces.
 When configured for the opposite polarity, Normally Closed (NC), the limit will be triggered when the pin is left disconnected from ground.
 In other words, connecting the pin to ground will release the limit.
 The following table shows these configurations in detail:

 Limit Switch Operation